Winners and Losers of Philadelphia Eagles' Week 1 Performance

 Added on to those untimely turnovers were eight penalties for 76 yards that the Eagles committed, five of which came from the offense.
 All too often, Philly drives were thwarted by penalties.

 Wentz gashed the Redskins defense enough to make up for those plays, and his own defense made more than enough plays to sway the turnover differential.

 That won't happen every week, though, and Wentz will need to be more careful with the ball in Week 2 against a ball-hawking Chiefs defense.

 Now that we've appropriately covered the bad from Wentz's Week 1 performance, let's give him proper credit and focus on the good.
 Because there was plenty of that.

 "Wentz was blitzed on a career high 47 percent of his dropbacks, per ESPN Stats & Info.
-Unfazed, he went 11-of-18 for 119 yards and a TD," McManus said.
+Unfazed, he went 11-of-18 for 119 yards and a TD," McManus wrote.

 The Eagles gunslinger completed passes to eight different targets, and connected with four of them for 20-plus-yard gains.
 Tight end Zach Ertz became more than just a security blanket, with eight catches for 93 yards to lead all receivers.